Javed Akhtar: Awards and nominations

 Javed was awarded the civilian honour of Padma Shri by the Government of India in 1999, followed by the Padma Bhushan in 2007.
 In 2013, he received the Sahitya Akademi Award in Urdu, India's second highest literary honour, for his poetry collection Lava.
 In 2019, he was conferred with an honorary doctorate (Doctor of Letters) by the Jamia Hamdard University.
 In 2020 he was awarded the Richard Dawkins Award for being a "powerful force for secularism, reason, and human rights, challenging superstition and intolerance through his work in poetry, screenwriting, and political activism".
+Lokmat Sur Jyotsna National Music Award - 2025 Legend Award for him contribution to Indian music.